 It’s crucial to note that it’s necessary to report your car crash to your insurance carrier as soon as possible.
 Most insurance companies require that you report any car accident within a “reasonable” time frame.
 If possible, report the crash on the same day.
 If you don’t report a car crash to your auto insurance carrier, you might not receive any financial compensation for the accident.

 If the insurance company of the at-fault driver denies your insurance claim or refuses to offer you a fair settlement amount, you may need to file a car accident lawsuit to recover the compensation you deserve.
 In Illinois, the statute of limitations or the time limit for personal injury claims is two years from the date the accident occurs.
-If a motor vehicle accident victim doesn’t file their lawsuit against the alleged negligent party within the two-year window, they won’t recover the compensation they’re eligible to.
+If a motor vehicle accident victim doesn’t file their lawsuit against the allegedly negligent party within the two-year window, they won’t recover the compensation they’re eligible for.

 What is the Mandatory Insurance Law in Illinois?